JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

    $(pkg_server)/$(auth_suffix)/response?$(response)
    ```

-   The package server should implement a basic interface for the user to approve or deny the authentication request.
+   The package server SHOULD implement a basic interface for the user to approve or deny the authentication request.
-   It should also indicate which user is logged in and which package server is being authenticated against.
+   It SHOULD also indicate which user is logged in and which package server is being authenticated against.
-   When the user approves the request, it should indicate to the user that the request has been approved and that they can close the browser window and return to their application.
+   When the user approves the request, it SHOULD indicate to the user that the request has been approved and that they can close the browser window and return to their application.

 4. Polling the package server's token claiming endpoint.